Encorafenib (Braftovi®) and binimetinib (Mektovi®)

 Your doctor, nurse or pharmacist will give you 24-hour contact numbers for the hospital.
 If you feel unwell or need advice, you can call at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.

-Common side effects
+Very common side effects

 Feeling sick

-You may feel sick during this treatment.
-Your doctor will give you anti-sickness drugs to help prevent or control sickness.
-Take the drugs exactly as your nurse or pharmacist tells you.
+Your doctor, nurse or pharmacist will prescribe anti-sickness drugs to help prevent or control sickness.
+Take the drugs exactly as they tell you to, even if you do not feel sick.
 It is easier to prevent sickness than to treat it after it has started.

-If you feel sick, take small sips of fluids often and eat small amounts regularly.
+If you feel sick, take small sips of fluid often and eat small amounts regularly.
 It is important to drink enough fluids.
-If you continue to feel sick, or are sick (vomit) more than once in 24 hours, contact the hospital as soon as possible.
+If you continue to feel sick, or if you are sick (vomit) 1 to 2 times in 24 hours, contact the hospital on the 24-hour number as soon as possible.
 They will give you advice.
-Your doctor or nurse may change the anti-sickness drug to one that works better for you.
+They may change your anti-sickness treatment.
+Let them know if you still feel sick.

 Diarrhoea

 This treatment may cause severe diarrhoea.
-Diarrhoea means passing more stools (poo) than is usual for you, or having watery or loose stools.
+Diarrhoea means passing more stools (poo) than is normal for you, or having watery or loose stools.
 If you have a stoma, it will be more active than usual.

-Your hospital team may give you anti-diarrhoea drugs to take at home.
+Your doctor, nurse or pharmacist may give you anti-diarrhoea drugs to take at home.

-If you have diarrhoea or a mild increase in stoma activity:
+If you have diarrhoea or a mild increase in stoma activity, follow their advice about:

-Contact the hospital straight away if:
+Contact the hospital straight away on the 24-hour number if:

-- you have diarrhoea more than 4 times in a day
+• you have diarrhoea 4 or more times in a day

-- you have a moderate or severe increase in stoma activity
+• you have a moderate increase in stoma activity

-You may need to go to hospital to have fluids through a drip.
+You may need to give a stool sample, or go to hospital to have fluids through a drip or antibiotics.

 Constipation